Rose the Hat: Characterization

-Reception by critics
+Reception

 Critics praised both the character and Ferguson's portrayal, stating that her performance may be her career best to date.
 Lindsey Romain of Nerdist mentioned, "On first glance, she looks like a woman in an Anthropologie catalogue—not a character plucked from the pages of a modern horror novel.
 But this is Rose the Hat, the lead villain in Mike Flanagan's adaptation of Stephen King's Doctor Sleep.
 Played by Rebecca Ferguson, she's disarmingly terrifying.
 She looks out at the night sky not with wistfulness, but with hunger.
 The world is decaying around her, and she intends to suck it dry."
 Brian Tallerico of RogerEbert.com said, "The best thing about Flanagan's film by some stretch is the work by Rebecca Ferguson.
 The director of Gerald's Game and Hush proves again to be a very capable filmmaker when it comes to directing actresses, getting Ferguson's career-best work to date.
 She walks away with the film as a presence that's somehow both captivating and terrifying.
 Her take on Rose the Hat turns a thin character on the page into a great villain, someone who uses her good looks and charisma to disguise her evil intentions."

 Brian Davids of The Hollywood Reporter commented, "Rebecca Ferguson has worn many hats throughout her career, but the role of Rose the Hat in Doctor Sleep might be her best fit yet."
 Yolanda Machado of GQ added, "Perhaps it's this entrancing aura about her that made Doctor Sleep writer-director Mike Flanagan cast Ferguson as one of Stephen King's most intoxicating villains, Rose the Hat, in his new film.
 Rose is a character unlike any other.
 Rose is alluring, sensual, tough, and feminine all at once, maternal enough...
 Rose is a character who needs to be able to win a child's trust with a smile, yet, in a moment's notice, can order and perform a long, torturous execution of a trusting boy who begs for his life wearing his little league uniform."

-Awards
+Accolades

 In 2020, Ferguson won the Fangoria Chainsaw Award as Best Supporting Actress for her portrayal of Rose the Hat.
 In 2019, she was also nominated by the Seattle Film Critics Society as Best Villain.